-We forecast that 2012's profitability will continue to be adversely impacted by the issues faced by Cyclopet.
+However, for the coming year, we forecast that profitability will continue to be adversely impacted by the issues faced by Cyclopet.

 Notwithstanding the above, I wish to express my gratitude to my staff and management team, and our trading partners.
 I also take this opportunity to note my appreciation to the Chairman, Mr Vanda Gould, and my fellow Directors, Mr David Heaney and Mr John Sharman who has resigned on 29 February 2012.
 Lastly I want to thank you, our Shareholders for your continued support and patience.